paulpod/neuromanticsdotnet/source/about/index.md

 During the 2020 Covid pandemic I worked on design of digital services for the NHS, including [111 online](https://111.nhs.uk).
 It might be the best job I've done.

 I used to live in London, escaped the city to a small rural village in North Oxfordshire to keep bees.
-Then went mad and moved to a smallholding in furthest, South Wales with sheep, chickens and lots of trees.
-Still here.
+Then went mad and moved to a smallholding in furthest, South Wales with sheep, chickens and lots of trees. ~~Still here.~~ Selling up, returning to civilisation (SE England), much as I have loved Wales, it is time.

 paulpod@mac.com